thecocolab/crash-course/module_05_machine_learning/README.md

 3. To apply what you have learned.
 We prepared some notebook to train.
    - [01-Classification-Titanic_Dataset.ipynb](#)
       This notebook guides you through a comprehensive machine learning approach to address the Titanic disaster.
 It covers data cleaning, feature engineering, and model development, emphasizing classification.
-The goal is to predict passenger survival (binary: 1 for survived, 0 for not survived) using the well-known Titanic dataset, which is available for download on Kaggle.
+The goal is to predict passenger survival (binary: 1 for survived, 0 for not survived) using the well-known Titanic dataset, which is available for download on Kaggle. **Please download the data and place it in the `data/` folder (you may need to create it).**
    - [02-Regression-Prediction_taxi_fare_NYC.ipynb](#)
       This tutorial introduces a regression task: predicting taxi fare amounts in New York City.
 Covering outlier handling, data cleaning, feature engineering, and Random Forest Regressor training, it guides you through regression analysis.
-The goal is to predict continuous fare amounts using a dataset split into training and test sets.
+The goal is to predict continuous fare amounts using a dataset split into training and test sets. **Please download the data and place it in the `data/` folder.**
    - [AP4-Machine_Learning_and_Brain_Wave_Classification.ipynb](#)
       Explore signal feature selection and model choice considerations, emphasizing diverse machine learning algorithms' effectiveness using the scikit-learn library in neuroscience applications.